PROBE: Probabilistic Occupancy BEV Encoding with Analytical Translation Robustness for 3D Place Recognition: Related Work

 \subsection{Learning-Based Descriptors}

 PointNetVLAD~\cite{uy2018pointnetvlad} aggregates PointNet features with a NetVLAD layer for metric retrieval from raw point clouds.
 OverlapNet~\cite{chen2021overlapnet} estimates pairwise overlap and yaw offset from range images.
 MinkLoc3D~\cite{komorowski2021minkloc3d} applies sparse 3D convolutions to voxelized point clouds, achieving strong recall with a compact descriptor.
 LoGG3D-Net~\cite{vidanapathirana2022logg3d} combines local consistency loss with a global descriptor head for geometry-aware retrieval.
 OverlapTransformer~\cite{ma2022overlaptransformer} augments a convolutional range-image encoder with a lightweight transformer to achieve yaw-angle invariance with sub-2\,ms inference.
-BEVPlace++~\cite{luo2024bevplace++} renders point clouds into BEV images and trains a rotation-equivariant CNN-NetVLAD pipeline to produce compact global descriptors with fast nearest-neighbor retrieval.
+BEVPlace++~\cite{luo2024bevplace++} renders point clouds into BEV images and trains a rotation-equivariant CNN with a NetVLAD head to produce rotation-invariant compact global descriptors with fast nearest-neighbor retrieval.
 These methods generalize well but depend on training data and GPU inference, which limits their use on embedded platforms.
 PROBE achieves comparable accuracy through probabilistic modeling without any learned parameters.